Exabyte-io/documentation/docs/compute/hpl-benchmark.md

 # Speedup Ratio

-The following visual shows the speedup ratio for AWS without Hyper-Threading(AWS), AWS with Hyper-Threading enabled(AWS-HT), Azure and Azure with IB (Azure-IB).
-It is obvious that Azure outperforms AWS because of a faster, low latency interconnection network which makes HPL scale more efficiently.
+Here is a comparison of speedup ratios for the scenarios described above.
+As it can be seen, Azure outperforms AWS because of a low latency interconnection network which facilitates more efficient scaling of HPL.

 ![Speedup Ratio](../images/speedup-ratio.png "Speedup Ratio")

 # Performance per Core

-The following visual shows the performance per core in GFLOPS for AWS without Hyper-Threading(AWS), AWS with Hyper-Threading enabled(AWS-HT), Azure and Azure with IB (Azure-IB).
-Although Azure has a better interconnection network and performs better on scaling, but still AWS has better performance per core for up to 16 nodes because of faster processors.
+The following visual shows a comparative plot of performance per core in GFLOPS for the scenarios described above.
+Although Azure shows better scaling, AWS has better performance per core for up to 16 nodes, likely because of faster processors.

 ![Performance per Core](../images/performance-per-core.png "Performance per Core")

 # Links